 Introduction and summary

-GIO continued to be the insurer with the best price by offering $590 for a Sydney passenger vehicle.
-Despite NRMA’s best price being $34 above GIO, NRMA dominated the market with a share of around 30 per cent due to its brand impact, branch network and product bundling.
+During the June 2017 quarter, no insurer implemented new prices.
+GIO continued to offer the best price of $606 for Sydney passenger vehicles.
+Despite NRMA’s best price being $34 above GIO, NRMA dominated the market with a share of around 31 per cent due to its brand impact, branch network and product bundling.

 Green Slip premiums and market trends

 Insurer premium filings

 Insurers set their own Green Slip premiums in a competitive market, within part 2.3 of the Act and the Motor Accidents Premiums Determination Guidelines approved by the SIRA Board.
 Insurers can file proposed premiums with SIRA at any time and there is no limit to the number of filings an insurer may lodge each year.